 ANIMAL CONTROL OFFICER

-All animal complaints should be reported to the Berwick Police Department at (207) 698-1136.
+All animal complaints should be reported to the Berwick Police Department at (207) 698-1136 option #1.
 The ACO works on an "On Call" basis and can be reached through dispatch.

-Animals which are "at large" are taken to the Cocheco Valley Humane Society located at 262 County Farm Rd, Dover New Hampshire.
-Fees will be incurred for any animal taken to Cocheco Valley which the owner SHALL be responsible.
-Please contact Cocheco Valley with any questions about these fees.
+Animals which are "at large" are taken to the Pope Memorial Humane Society (Cocheco Valley) located at 221 County Farm Rd, Dover New Hampshire.
+Fees will be incurred for any animal taken to Pope Memorial for which the owner SHALL be responsible.
+Please contact Pope Memorial with any questions about these fees.

 West Nile Virus and Eastern Equine Encephalitis